rbenhase/beaver-brewer/README.md

 ## Homebrew for Beaver Builder ##
 Beaver Brewer extends the Beaver Builder plugin by giving admins the ability to easily install "homebrew" modules.
 It also enables developers to release their modules in an a la carte fashion (no plugin wrapper needed) and even offer automatic updates to their modules through the Wordpress dashboard.
 You can [download the plugin](http://beaverbrewer.com/downloads) and [download some modules](http://beaverbrewer.com/modules) right away to get started.

-Beaver Brewer is in active development and should be considered an alpha at this stage.
-For this reason, it is not yet recommended that you install it on a Production site.
+Beaver Brewer is in active development and should be considered a Beta at this stage.
+For this reason, you should be cautious about using it on a Production site.
 When more features are added to the plugin, an automatic update will appear in your Wordpress plugin admin page.

 ***